geoand/centos-ansible-ocp/README.md

 VM "CentOS-7" has been successfully started.
 ```

-Remarks: Ad virtualbox will not be able to unresgister, remove the vm the first time you will execute the script, then warning messages will be displayed !
+Remarks: As virtualbox is unable to unregister, remove the vm the first time you will execute the script, then warning messages will be displayed !

 Test if you can ssh to the newly created vm using the private address `192.168.99.50`!
 ```bash